 James Madeli is a recent graduate in Wildlife Science and Conservation at the University of Dar es Salaam.
 James is research and education coordinator for the Wild Nature Institute in Tanzania.
 He assists Lise Levy with implementation of the Celebrating Africa's Giants environmental education program and brings the mobile "Giraffe/Elephant/Rhinoceros in a Box" project to primary and secondary schools throughout the Tarangire-Manyara Ecosystem.

 Dr. Megan Strauss is a wildlife biologist and illustrator.
 Her PhD examined factors driving giraffe population decline in Serengeti, Tanzania.
-For Celebrating Africa’s Giants, she has written and illustrated the Giraffe and Friends activity book for children aged 3–8, and she is creating an additional activity book featuring all three mega-herbivores.
+For Celebrating Africa’s Giants, she has written and illustrated the Giraffe and Friends and Giraffe, Rhinoceros, and Elephant activity books for children aged 4 and up.
 Megan is also producing the Guide to Careers in the Environmental Industry for Tanzanian secondary schools.